 Mobile device management and Intune: Just scratching the surface

-As we can see, Intune is a great and powerful Microsoft tool.
+As we can see, Intune is a great and powerful Microsoft tool that has become even more important as work-from-home goes from an emergency response to an everyday norm.
 This article is intended to serve as an introduction to this world.
 For IT admins, the more you know about Intune and its uses, the better you will be able to do your job.